Myldero/mc-wrapper/README.md

 ## Extensions

 ### Votifier
 Votifier is an essential plugin for a Minecraft server.
 To get started, specify appropriate commands as vote rewards inside the commands list in `votifier.json`.
-When the config is ready, votifier just need to be setup on the voting site.
+When the config is ready, Votifier just needs to be setup on the voting site.
 To do this, get the public key by typing `!votifier key` in the server console.

 ### Buycraft
 A simple extension that allows for a connection to Buycraft for donation rewards.
 Just fill in the key in `buycraft.json` and it should be ready for use.